 Go to Spurs victory parade photos: 1999 • 2003 • 2005 • 2007 • 2014

 And there's no law against using characters like mathematical symbols or punctuation or whatever comes to mind for situations they weren't designed for.
 As an example, you could also use the graceful shape of the integral sign to break up text if bullets are too plain for you:

 Go to Spurs victory parade photos: 1999 ∫ 2003 ∫ 2005 ∫ 2007 ∫ 2014

 Or to register greater than normal perplexity: What could this possibly mean?¿?¿?¿?¿

 The handsome graphic lines on this page came from Realm Graphics, a nice free graphics site.
-The money graphic comes from abcteach.com, and the pi graphic from the Educational Technology Clearinghouse.
+The pi graphic came from the Florida Center for Educational Technology (when it was called something else).
 My daughter-in-law made the lovely Korean characters graphic for my personal web page.